 The red-fronted lemur is one of seven subspecies of brown lemur.
-They are all sexually dichromatic, meaning that males and females have different fur patterns.
-Males are grey to grey-brown and females are reddish brown.
+Brown lemurs are sexually dichromatic, meaning that males and females have different fur patterns.
+Males are gray to gray-brown and females are reddish brown.
 Both sexes have pale patches over their eyes, and the males have a reddish crown.

-They are about the size of a house cat, 4.5 to 8 pounds (2 to 4 kg).
-Their tails can measure as much as 22 inches (56 cm).
+Red-fronted lemurs are about the size of a house cat and weigh between 4.5 and 8 pounds (2 to 4 kilograms).
+Their tails can measure as long as 22 inches (56 centimeters).

-In the wild, female red-fronted lemurs give birth to one offspring in the fall, after a gestation period of approximately four months.
-Infants cling to their mother's belly for the first three weeks, shifting only to nurse.
-At approximately three weeks of age, the young lemurs will begin spending time riding, jockey style, on the mother's back, and then will take their first tentative steps.
-With this hint of independence, infants begin to taste solid food, sampling bits of whatever the other members of their group are eating.
-Nursing continues, in a steady decline in importance in the infant’s diet, until the infant is weaned at approximately four to five months of age.
+In the wild, female red-fronted lemurs give birth to one baby in the fall, after a gestation period of approximately four months.
+Infants cling to their mothers' bellies for the first three weeks, shifting only to nurse.
+At about three weeks old, the young lemurs begin spending time riding, jockey style, on mom's back before taking their first tentative steps.
+Infants then begin to taste solid food, sampling bits of whatever the other members of their group are eating.
+Nursing continues but declines until the infant is weaned at approximately four to five months of age.
 Males have been known to assist the females with child rearing.

 Red-fronted lemurs can live 20 to 25 years.